 Take a look at the list below to see where your favorites stack up.

 - Bananas – This is a difficult one to quantify.
 While the GI number for bananas is 51, they vary a great deal according to how ripe they are.
-Bananas which are brown and spotted are high in sugar content, and this can push them into the high GI category.
+Bananas which are brown and spotted are high in

 - Pineapple – with a GI of 66, pineapple is on the upper end of the medium spectrum.
 We include it here because fresh pineapple can differ significantly from canned pineapple that’s packed in sugary syrup.
 Choose fresh when possible.